 Additional service is predicated on a clear indication that you will continue to provide a substantial contribution to the program.
-Approval is required for all continuations of service following endorsement by the sponsoring organization.
+AmeriCorps approval is required for all continuations of service following endorsement by the sponsoring organization.
 Members are limited to five years of service.

 In the tenth month of service, you receive the Future Plans Form, which asks whether you wish to complete service as scheduled or to reenroll or extend.
 In approving a request for continuation of service, your performance, as evaluated by the project supervisor and the AmeriCorps Portfolio Manager, along with your skills and experience, are considered.
-Continuation of service is also subject to the availability of an appropriate assignment and to the availability of funds for member support.